-MICHAEL J. SPEZIALE (2004), Dean of Graduate and Continued Learning
+MICHAEL J. SPEZIALE (2004), Dean of the College of Graduate and Professional Studies and Dean, School of Education

 B.A.
 King's, M.S.
 Wilkes, Ed.D.
 Lehigh

 ERIN DREW (2006), Director of the Sovereign Center for Leadership and Management Development